AvalonSemiconductors/gfmpw1-multi/README.md

 A very simple, bit-serial yet turing-complete CPU based on the MC14500 architecture, but modified to allow it to operate on 8-bit values.
 Example program included in verification can multiply two numbers, despite the CPU only supporting logical operations on 1-bit operands.

+## UE14500

+Experimental enhanced 1-bit processor core.
+Will be evaluated as potentially more performant bit-serial processor than above project.

+## TBB1143

+Experiment in using Logisim Evolution to design a logic circuit to be taped out.

 ## AY8913

 Design contributed by [rejunity](https://github.com/rejunity).
 More info at the [original repo](https://github.com/rejunity/rejunity/tt05-psg-ay8913).